James-G-Hill/Recommendations-for-R-Developers/README.md

 https://support.posit.co/hc/en-us/articles/360047157094-Managing-R-with-Rprofile-Renviron-Rprofile-site-Renviron-site-rsession-conf-and-repos-conf

 It's possible (and desirable) to have `.Renviron` files in multiple places.
-I recommend having a single `.Renviron` file at the user level to contain personal secrets such as your GitHub PAT.
-Then have project level `.Renviron` files to manage environment variables for the individual packages.
+I recommend having a single `.Renviron` file at the user level to contain personal secrets such as your GitHub PAT & project level `.Renviron` files to manage environment variables for each package separately.
 This will avoid any problems with environment variables names clashing (in the example of the same environment variable being used for different values across 2+ projects).

 ## Readability